nifad2005/nifad2005/README.md

 ### 🧭 Founder at [NOORIX](https://noorix.vercel.app/)

 **NOORIX** is an experimental tech startup where **X & I (Experimentation & Innovation)** drive every build.
-The focus is on building small, creative, and often "weird" tech projects that spark innovation from minimal ideas.

 ---

 ### 🚀 Overview

-Md Nifad Uzzaman is a dedicated web developer with a deep love for building modern web interfaces using **Next.js**, **TypeScript**, **TailwindCSS**, and **MongoDB**.
+Md Nifad Uzzaman is a passionate web developer focused on building modern interfaces using Next.js, TypeScript, TailwindCSS, and MongoDB.
-He’s highly passionate about **Python-based problem solving and prototyping**, and regularly explores cutting-edge fields like **Machine Learning** and **Quantum Computing**.

-Beyond tech, he's a lifelong **book lover**, spiritually grounded, and guided by strong personal principles.
+Also exploring Machine Learning and Quantum Computing.
+Works with Flutter when needed and  highly passionate about **Python based projects**.

 ---